IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - Reservoirs pull seawater up into the glass columns; clerics use purify drink to create aquifers
 	- they don't run at night bc no one is working the fountains
 - big sport - bird fighter kites
-- settlements at column base are more in danger of Fray tide - guardians usually protect, but there is a distinct class difference
+- settlements at column base are more in danger of Fray tide -  but there is a distinct class difference
-- Guardians: albatross spirits who protect the isle, mostly defending against Fray wraiths
-	- technically undead.
-Unclear if they were created divinely or by some powerful caster in the past
-	- Large bird skull suspended in an ethereal body, ~7ft tall
-	- Can't speak, can sometimes seem to understand speech
-	- Normally manifest immediately at site of danger, hang around the roots to guard against things trying to come up
 # Economics

 Primary Industries